j0m0k0/j0m0k0/README.md

 ## About Me
-I am a Ph.D. student at Computer Science, interested in Open-source software reliability, CPython, and using AI for making efficient tools.
+I am a Ph.D. student of Computer Science at Texas State University, interested in Open-source software reliability, CPython, and using AI for making efficient tools.

 </td>
 </tr>